Well-established Black Country firm seeks trainees for ongoing sustainable growth. Must share an enthusiasm for the West Midlands.

 How to wow

-“Our ideal candidate will be commercially aware and client-focused, someone we can put in front of clients,” says Lord.
+“Our ideal candidate will be commercially aware and client-focused, someone we can put in front of clients,” says Flavell.
 A trainee agreed: “You need to be someone who gets on with people in this job, you’re not going to be stuck away here; within the first few days you'll be introduced to several clients.”

-Non-legal work experience also “goes a long way towards gaining transferable skills and demonstrating the requisite commercial awareness,” says Lord.
+Non-legal work experience also “goes a long way towards gaining transferable skills and demonstrating the requisite commercial awareness,” says Flavell.
 “It all adds up – bar work, restaurant work, anything to help you become a well-rounded individual.”

 Higgs & Sons

 3 Waterfront Business Park,